BabylonJS/OldDocumentationSite/content/babylon101/01_Play_Pen/Sprites.md

 You can play with the scene and code used in this tutorial... by visiting the Babylon.js [**Playground sprites demo**]( https://www.babylonjs-playground.com/?8).

-## Next step
+## Next Step
-Don’t hesitate to use sprites in your scene: they are not resource intensive, and they really can help keep high frame rates in your application.

-Now you know how to create a complete simple dynamic scene and it is going to be important to talk about [collisions](/babylon101/Cameras,_Mesh_Collisions_and_Gravity).
+Having learnt about sprites, so it’s time to move on to use them in a classic effect in 3D : [particles](/babylon101/Particles).

 # Further Reading